google/blockly-samples/codelabs/context_menu_option/context_menu_option.md

 Blockly.ContextMenuRegistry.registry.unregister('workspaceDelete');
 ```

+### Default options

 For a list of the default options that Blockly provides, look at [contextmenu_items.js](https://github.com/google/blockly/blob/master/core/contextmenu_items.js).
+Each entry contains both the `id` and the `weight`.

 ## Summary